-In this intimate installation, the visitor encounters a row of metal plates.
-Welded onto the metal surfaces are worm-like swells, akin to the form keloids usually take.
+In this intimate installation, the visitor encounters a row of slim metal plates.
+Welded onto the metal surfaces are worm-like swells, akin to the array of forms that keloids usually take.
 Beneath these metal plates lie hand-written reflections of the scar owners.
 Moving on, we see life-sized sheets drawings of the artist's body before coming to the final section of the installation where a series of writings by Chen, in collaboration with writer Jeremy Fernando is written on the wall.

-Of marks and scars, illness and injuries, mind and body, The scars that write us is an installation that speaks of the most personal of experiences that every individual holds.
+Of marks and scars, illnesses and injuries, mind and body, The scars that write us is an installation that speaks of the most personal of experiences that every individual holds.